What happened after McGrath stood on the ball?

 "I like to think I would have had a positive impact on the team, but we'll never know."

-The men's Ashes begins on 16 June, with the multi-format women's Ashes getting under way two days later.
+The men's Ashes begins on 16 June, with the multi-format women's Ashes getting under way six days later.
 BBC Sport will have comprehensive coverage across TV, radio and online of both series.